mikevoets/jama16-retina-replication/README.md

 3. Run `$ ./eyepacs.sh` to decompress and preprocess the _Kaggle_ EyePACS data set, and redistribute this set into a training and test set.
 Run with the `--only_gradable` flag if you want to train and evaluate with gradable images only.
 NB: This is a large data set, so this may take hours to finish.

+For Messidor-Original:

-4. Download the [Messidor-Original data set](http://www.adcis.net/en/Download-Third-Party/Messidor.html) and place all files in the `data/messidor` folder.
+4a.
+Download the [Messidor-Original data set](http://www.adcis.net/en/Download-Third-Party/Messidor.html) and place all files in the `data/messidor` folder.

-5. Run `$ ./messidor.sh` to preprocess the Messidor-Original data set.
+4b.
+Run `$ ./messidor.sh` to preprocess the Messidor-Original data set.
 Run with the `--only_gradable` flag if you want to evaluate with gradable images only.

+For Messidor-2:

+4a.
+Run `$ ./messidor2.sh` to download, unpack, and preprocess the Messidor-2 data set.
+This data set is downloaded from the Datasets and Algorithms' section on Michael D. Abramoff's page [here](https://medicine.uiowa.edu/eye/abramoff).

 ## Training